AP® World History: Modern

 There is a lot of material students are expected to know before they take the AP World History exam.
 Having a concise plan will help optimize your study time as you prepare for the AP World History exam.

-How to plan AP World History study schedule?
+How to plan your AP World History study schedule

-Below is a schedule for review at two months, one month, and two weeks.
-At the start of the plan you choose, take a practice exam to identify the areas you need the most help on, so you can take extra care when reviewing the notes, online review outlines, and content videos.
+Below is a study schedule for three months, one month, and two weeks.
+At the start of the plan you choose, take a practice exam to identify the areas you need the most help on, so you know what units and topics to focus on most.

-• Two weeks before the exam: Dedicate 2.5 hours each day to studying.
+• Two weeks before the exam: Dedicate 30 to 60 minutes per practice question session five days a week.

-See our proposed study schedule in the table below:
+See our proposed AP World History study plan in the table below:

-Day 12-13 Practice LEQ, SEQ, and DBQ sticking to exam time limits
+Day 12-13 Practice writing responses to LEQ, SEQ, and DBQ, sticking to exam time limits

-How much time do you need to dedicate for AP World History exam to score a 3, 4, or 5?
+How much time do you need to dedicate to study for the AP World History exam to score a 3, 4, or 5?

-• To receive a 3 on the exam, you should begin exam prep two weeks before the exam.
+• To receive a 3 on the exam, you should begin exam prep one month before the exam.

-• To receive a 4 on the exam, you should begin exam prep one month before the exam.
+• To receive a 4 on the exam, you should begin exam prep three months before the exam.

-• To receive a 5 on the exam, you should begin exam prep two months before the exam.
+• To receive a 5 on the exam, you should begin exam prep six months before the exam.

 Summary of Approaches to Various AP World History Exam Questions